Breast Augmentation FAQ Las Vegas

 Depending on your personal preferences and choice of implants, you may choose from 2 incision options, both which create discreet scars:

 - The most popular incision is the inframammary incision.
-If you choose this incision, Dr. Edwards or Dr. Higgins will trace the position of the fold beneath your breast where it meets your body, called the inframammary fold.
+If you choose this incision, Dr. Edwards, Dr. Higgins, or Dr. Silver will trace the position of the fold beneath your breast where it meets your body, called the inframammary fold.
 The incision will be placed on this line and allows the surgeon control during surgery and precision for predictable results that are as symmetrical as possible with your anatomy.
 Once healed, the resulting scar can be concealed beneath clothing, lingerie, and swimwear.

 - The second incision option is the periareolar incision, which runs along the lower border of the areola, or the area of dark skin surrounding the nipple.
 This incision may be more appropriate for women who have naturally large areolas.
 These incisions generally heal well, as the resulting scars blend with the natural color delineation between the areola and the breast skin.